niemopen/niem-naming-design-rules/ndr6src.md

 * A type that is not an [adapter type](#def), and which is defined by an [extension schema document](#def) or [subset schema document](#def), may incorporate an externally-defined attribute.

-**Rule 9-52:** Import of external namespace has data definition || An `xs:import` element importing an [external schema document](#def) MUST be a [documented component](#def).
+**Rule 9-49:** Import of external namespace has data definition || An `xs:import` element importing an [external schema document](#def) MUST be a [documented component](#def).
 (N5R 10-7)

 A NIEM-conformant schema has well-known documentation points.
 Therefore, a schema that imports a NIEM-conformant namespace need not provide additional documentation for the imported namespace.
-However, when an external schema document is imported, appropriate documentation must be provided on the xs:import element.
+However, when an external schema document is imported, appropriate documentation must be provided on the `xs:import` element.
 This ensures that documentation for all external schema documents will be both available and accessible in a consistent manner.

-**Rule 9-53:** Name of adapter type || An [adapter type](#def) MUST have a name ending in "AdapterType"; all other type definitions MUST NOT.
-(N5R 10-8)
+**Rule 9-50:** Structure of external adapter type definition follows pattern || An [adapter type](#def) definition MUST be a complex type definition with complex content that extends `structures:ObjectType`, and that uses `xs:sequence` as its top-level compositor.
+(N5R 10-9)

 An [adapter type](#def) is a NIEM-conformant type that adapts [external components](#def) for use within NIEM.
 An [adapter type](#def) creates a new class of object that embodies a single concept composed of [external components](#def).
 A NIEM-conformant schema defines an [adapter type](#def).